romanwu10/gemini-enhancer/README.md

 # Gemini Enhancer

-A Chrome extension that enhances your experience with AI chat interfaces like Gemini and Claude by providing follow-up capabilities and custom slash commands.
+A Chrome extension that enhances your experience with AI chat interfaces like Gemini by providing follow-up capabilities and custom slash commands.
 Features automatic dark/light theme support that syncs with your system preferences.

+**Updated to Manifest V3** for continued Chrome support through 2025 and beyond.

 ## Features